Carter County man charged with several theft, burglary charges

 In total, Kelly is charged with two counts of auto theft, nine counts of auto burglary, nine counts of theft of property, two counts of attempted auto burglary, one count of possession of stolen property and one count of criminal trespassing and littering.

-Investigators also allegedly found Kelly in possession of evidence linking him to numerous other auto burglaries and thefts that were committed in at least five other jurisdictions where charges will be are pending.
+Investigators also found Kelly in possession of evidence allegedly linking him to numerous other auto burglaries and thefts that were committed in at least five other jurisdictions where charges are pending.